-After a few quite restless years in Europe working first as independent curators and then as co-directors of the Centre for Contemporary Art in Derry, Northern Ireland, we were seeking a different challenge.
+What were your initial reasons for relocating to Australia for this unique dual position as joint co-directors of the IMA in Brisbane?After a few quite restless years in Europe working first as independent curators and then as co-directors of the Centre for Contemporary Art in Derry, Northern Ireland, we were seeking a different challenge.
 An Australian colleague whom we had worked with on the Turner Prize in 2013 brought the IMA’s search for a new director to our attention.
 They were looking for a single director to take over after senior New Zealand curator and writer, Robert Leonard.
 As partners in life and work, we decided to apply for the position of Executive Director together, which we got and now share.
 The IMA has a rich and interesting history as one of the first independent art spaces in Australia, in one of the most socio-politically complex states in the country.
 After 40 years, the IMA’s mission is still relevant today, with an equal emphasis on showing Australian and international artists, and a dedication to learning and participation.

-Australia feels both familiar and strange at the same time.
+This was quite a big move, geographically and culturally speaking.
+What aspects of the Australian contemporary art scene have made the biggest impressions on you?Australia feels both familiar and strange at the same time.
 In Queensland, the strength and distinctiveness of artists from indigenous backgrounds has been especially captivating.
 We had some contact with works by artists like Gordon Bennett and Tracey Moffatt before relocating and have learned a great deal about the rich artistic and political histories that underpin the context.
 We have worked with established figures like Richard Bell and Vernon Ah Kee, and have active projects developing with Dale Harding and Megan Cope.
 Each year, the IMA delivers a major survey of an Australian artist at a key moment in their practice.
 This has meant that we have had the privilege to get to know the work of artists like Stuart Ringholt and Gordon Bennett in greater depth.

-Very much so.
+Have you felt welcomed into the local arts community?
+What has the experience of being outsiders been like for you both?Very much so.
 Australia has a small art scene, with limited opportunities.
 Most artists want nothing more than connecting with curators and institutions outside of the country to give greater context to their work and get feedback from an outside perspective.
 Having worked across North America and Europe for over a decade, we have an extensive network which we continually draw upon and whenever possible share with artists here.